rcsweeny22/rcsweeny22/README.md

 ### I am a student at the University of Notre Dame.

 - 🔭  I am studying Theology with a minor in Data Science.
-- 🌱  I am currently working on my first portfolio.
+- 🌱  I am currently working on my first data science portfolio.
-- 🥅  Goals for 2025: I want to become proficient in Excel, SQL, and Tableau.
+- 🥅  Goals for 2025 spring semester: I want to become proficient in Excel, SQL, and Tableau.
 - ⚡ Fun fact: I love playing volleyball and going on road trips.
 - 📫 How to reach me: rcsweeny22@gmail.com